AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 After filtering, kept 89041 out of a possible 89353 Sites

 ## Step 2b.
-Something to keep in mind.
+Optional--removal of other scaffolds based on other criteria (such as a lack of recombination data).
 Later, when setting up the command to run the ARGweaver function `arg-sample`, you will need to either provide a single recombination rate or a recombination map with recombination rates across the genome (as a bed file) to ARGweaver.
-If you estimate a recombination map with, say, ReLERNN (2020) it is likely that your map will not contain recombination data for all the scaffolds.
-In that case you can follow the filtering method of 2a again and remove scaffolds with no recombination map data.
+If you estimate a recombination map with, say, ReLERNN (Adrion et al. 2020) it is likely that your map will not contain recombination data for certain smallish scaffolds.
+In that case you can follow the filtering method of Step 2a again and remove scaffolds with no recombination map data.
 For the purposes of this tutorial, however, we have recombination data for Chromosome_33_RagTag (`recomb_map.bed`), so we'll keep moving forward.

 ## Step 3.
 Zip and index the VCF file.